-Tempelhof is nowadays nothing but a vast park.
-It contains a couple of things – urban gardens, rare birds, but most importantly the taxiways that give space for all sorts of spectacular urban sports like asphalt kite surfing or skating.
+Tempelhof is nothing but a park.
+There are a couple of things – urban gardens, rare birds, but most importantly the taxiways that give space for all sorts of spectacular urban sports like asphalt kite surfing or skating.
 All in all, on a mild day, you’ll think that the entire world could fit into this huge area.
 It seems that this possibility of room in an otherwise so densely packed city is fascinating in itself, without having to add anything to it.

 I read a couple of theories about why Tempelhof is so popular among the citizens of Berlin.
 Rarely has anything stirred as much controversy as the discussion about whether to a) open up the field for everyone (back in 2010, the taxiway was finally released to the public) and b) what to do with it next.
 Why is everybody so involved?
 Surely Berlin is a big city, but aren’t there enough parks to compensate?